LeonAndrade/LeonAndrade.github.io/README.md

 Max           |38970.00

 This tell us that while the average price is just over $100.00, 75% of the prices are under $83.00 .<br/>
-The standard deviation is roughly 5 times the average, while the maximum price is nearly at $40,000.00, which indicates a large deviation probably caused by some outliers.
+The standard deviation is roughly 5 times the average, while the maximum price is nearly at $40,000.00, which indicates a large deviation probably caused by some large outliers.

 > while SQL can do most of the work, the python library Pandas can do it with less typing:
 > ```python